FlafyDev/among-us-discord/README.md

-# Among Us Friendly Bot - BETA
+# Among Us Friendly Bot - BETA AND STILL IN DEVELOPMENT
 **This is still in beta, so if you find any problems let me know.**
 My second Discord bot for Among Us.
 This bot mutes discord users according to what happens in Among Us.